 This has only been highlighted further during the pandemic.
 Organisations with fully digitised processes - supported by on-demand, anywhere access to whatever information or content people needed – were able to spin out new use cases for that content on the fly.

 For financial services teams specific challenges included approving loans, or processing insurance claims.
 For many design companies and manufacturers, there were issues progressing new product prototypes.
-For fashion brands and retailers, problems included how to refresh promotional campaigns to counter flagging sales if they were unable to readily create new visual assets such as photos, videos, and 3D models.
+For fashion brands and retailers, problems included how to refresh promotional creatives campaigns to counter flagging sales if they were unable to readily create new visual assets such as photos, videos, and 3D models.

 There was also a sense of increased urgency around transformation.
-Previously, companies looked at the content digitisation challenge as a means of continuous business differentiation.
+Previously, companies looked at the content digitisation challenge as a means of continuous business or service differentiation.
 How could they pivot activities to respond to new opportunities and keep ahead of competitors and market disruptors with new and exciting propositions?

 Low Code Development as an Innovation Enabler

-It is in this context that low-code development has risen up the CxO agenda.
+It is in this context that low-code innovation has risen up the CxO agenda.
 This is about giving companies the ability to create and roll out new user experiences without having to engage in long development projects.

-The idea of low-code is to make developers more efficient, by allowing them to re-use existing components and templates to speed up application delivery, drawing on vast libraries of proven constituent software assets.
+The idea of low-code is to make developers more efficient, by allowing them to re-use existing components and templates to accelerate application delivery, drawing on vast libraries of proven constituent software assets.
 Rather than doing away with the need for developers (who are very much still needed to connect up different data sources, and so on), low-code allows IT teams to make smarter and more efficient use of their time and skills, accelerating the delivery of new functionality.

 The realisation that this low-code development approach can be applied specifically to content-based applications is particularly interesting for organisations emerging from lockdown.
 Whereas it might have taken up to 12 months to create a new customer or supply-chain experience the traditional way, development teams with access to a low-code development platform for delivering new content-based services and experiences, can do so within just a few weeks.